alonisser/abstractions-talk/presentation.md

 --

-So while abstracted processing power is a necessary abstraction in the world of Infrastructure As A Service.
+So while abstracted processing power is a necessary abstraction in the world of Infrastructure As A Service(IAAS); it's completely missing from our tools.

-It's completely missing from our tools. from the point of view of the server it's very hard to tell the difference between a maxed out cpu to a 'stolen' one.
+ From the point of view of the server it's very hard to tell the difference between a maxed out cpu to a 'stolen' one.
-And impossible to tell the difference between 'steal' happening from noisy neighbour, over sold server or being throttled by hypervisor.
+And impossible to tell the difference between a 'steal' happening from noisy neighbour, over sold server or being throttled by hypervisor.

 --